techenthusiast167/VULSCANNER/README.md

 **Save The Tool**:

-kindly save the tool script via the link…
+kindly save the tool script via the link https://gist.github.com/techenthusiast167/26c4a7edb0b0b9833f255d3a77acdc4a

+**Example**:

+- nano vulscanner.py
+- Copy and paste in the script
+- Press **ctrl + o, Enter, and ctrl + x** to exit